lisamelton/video_transcoding/README.md

 #### Why MakeMKV?

-* It runs on most desktop computer platforms like OS X, Windows and Linux.
+* It runs on most desktop computer platforms like macOS, Windows and Linux.
 There's even a free version available to try before you buy.

 * It was designed to decrypt and extract a video track, usually the main feature of a disc and convert it into a single Matroska format `.mkv` file.
 And it does this really, really well.